Early Childhood Education focusing on Mathematics and Technology

 Students that were enrolled before the autumn semester 2020 need to email the course administrator at the latest March 12th to sign up.
 This is necessary in order to get access to the Athena page.

-Autumn semester 2020 and spring semester 2021: Emilie Moberg
+Spring and autumn semester 2021: Emilie Moberg

 ScheduleThe schedule will be available no later than one month before the start of the course.
 We do not recommend print-outs as changes can occur.
 At the start of the course, your department will advise where you can find your schedule during the course.